FelixOnline/v2/content/articles/2015-10-30-i-went-to-the-bond-premiere.md

  - /news/5690/i-went-to-the-bond-premiere
 imported: true
 comments:
+ - value: >
- - All I took from this was smug Sabb takes advantage of elected role then writes about how smug she is
+     All I took from this was "smug Sabb takes advantage of elected role, then writes about how smug she is."

 # Article Taxonomies
 categories: